Part 1: Chapter 1

 He stood and punched in a code to a safe behind his desk, and pulled out a key card, handing it to me.

 “The penthouse?”
-I looked over the keycard
+I took the keycard from him.

 “Yes, the penthouse.
 You’ll have access to the guest apartment, naturally, but the penthouse is off limits.
 I can’t have people coming to my apartment whenever they feel like it.”